mingcongzhang/psi/README.md

 As a coding exercise. this simple API helps customers find, hold and reserve venue seats.

 Assumptions:
-1. Total number of seats is 100
+1. Total number of seats is 100; there are 10 rows each of which has 10 seats
 2. The best seat location is in front
-3. The best group seats are adjacent if possible
+3. The best group seats are adjacent
-4. The best group seats are in the same row if possible
-5. Timeout for held seats is 5 seconds
+4. Timeout for held seats is 10 seconds

 ## Getting Started